15,500 rehabilitees within the earnings-related pension system

-In 2019, the total expenses for rehabilitation under the earnings-related pension system was 174 million euros.
-The income compensation accounted for 152 million euros and the service expenses for 22 million euros.
-An average of 2,700 euros per month was paid as income compensation during rehabilitation.
+In 2022, the total expense for rehabilitation under the earnings-related pension system was 169 million euros.
+The rehabilitation allowance accounted for 148 million euros and the service costs for 21 million euros.
+The rehabilitation allowance paid during rehabilitation averaged 3,005 euros per month.

-In 2019, a total of 7,900 persons completed their rehabilitation.
-Of the rehabilitees, more than 70 per cent returned to work or continued studying.
-Only 5 per cent retired on a full disability pension.
-The rehabilitation is considered successful if the rehabilitee finds work or continues to study and retirement on a disability pension is prevented.
+In 2022, a total of 6,800 persons completed their rehabilitation.
+Of the rehabilitees, 75 per cent returned to work or continued studying.
+Only 6 per cent retired on a full disability pension.

 Statistical tables and figures: